dangeloandrea14/public_SE_fairness/readme.md

 ### literature_review.csv <a name="litrev"></a>

 This file contains details on the 49 papers that are part of the Literature Review presented in our work.

-### from_dataset_to_graph.ipynb

-This notebook includes the necessary code to transform the source dataset into a Networkx-compatible dataset, which is later used to create the graph.